Scalar Cosmological Perturbations from Quantum Entanglement within Lorentzian Quantum Gravity: Dynamics of observables

-where, $\kappa \equiv\kappa^i$, motivated by relational isotropy (see Assumption~\ref{ass:ks2}).\footnote{Importantly, we define perturbations at the level of the on-shell energy-momentum tensor rather than perturbing the fields and then splitting $T_{\mu\nu}$.
-This procedure is more natural from the perspective of perturbing the Einstein equations.} Therefore, the constants $\partial_\mu \kappa^i x^i$ already enter at the background level.
+Notice that we set $\kappa \equiv\kappa^i$, motivated by relational isotropy (see Assumption~\ref{ass:ks2}).\footnote{Importantly, we define perturbations at the level of the on-shell energy-momentum tensor rather than perturbing the fields and then splitting $T_{\mu\nu}$.
+This procedure is more natural from the perspective of perturbing the Einstein equations.} Because of the particular alignment of coordinates and reference frame, the constants $\partial_\mu \kappa^i x^i$ already enter at the background level.
 Notice, that this strongly differs to cosmology in coordinates, where the spatial coordinates only enter the perturbed quantities.
 At zeroth order in perturbations, the Einstein equations are given by\footnote{Notice, that this is the form of the Einstein equations when considering all of the matter momenta.
 For the argument that we make here, it is important to keep the contributions of the $(\kappa^\mu)^2$.
 When matching the homogeneous GFT equations to background cosmology, we assume that $\mm$ dominates the matter content, see also~\ref{ass:ds5}.}